 - political and economic instability;

 - the impact of currency exchange rate fluctuations;

-- sanctions imposed by other foreign governments, including the United States:
+- sanctions imposed by other foreign governments, including the United States;

 - reduced information about issuers;

 - higher transaction costs;

 - less stringent regulatory and accounting standards and

 - delayed settlement.

-Additional risks include the possibility that a foreign jurisdiction might impose or increase withholding taxes on income payable with respect to foreign securities; the possible seizure, nationalization or expropriation of the issuer or foreign deposits (in which the Fund could lose its entire investment in a certain market); and the possible adoption of foreign governmental restrictions such as exchange controls.
+Additional risks include the possibility that a foreign jurisdiction might impose or increase withholding taxes on income payable with respect to foreign securities; the possible seizure, nationalization or expropriation of the issuer or foreign deposits (in which an Underlying Fund could lose its entire investment in a certain market); and the possible adoption of foreign governmental restrictions such as exchange controls.

 Foreign currencies - foreign securities may be denominated or quoted in currencies other than the U.S. dollar.
-Changes in foreign currency exchange rates affect the value of an Underlying Fund's portfolio.
+Changes in foreign currency exchange rates affect the value of a Fund's or an Underlying Fund's portfolio.
 Generally, when the U.S. dollar rises in value against a foreign currency, a security denominated in that currency loses value because the currency is worth fewer U.S. dollars.
 Conversely, when the U.S. dollar decreases in value against a foreign currency, a security denominated in that currency gains value because the currency is worth more U.S. dollars.

 Regional - adverse conditions in a certain region can adversely affect securities of issuers in other countries whose economies appear to be unrelated.
-To the extent that a Fund invests a significant portion of its assets in a specific geographic region, a Fund will generally have more exposure to regional economic risks.
-In the event of economic or political turmoil or a deterioration of diplomatic relations in a region or country where a substantial portion of a Fund's assets are invested, the Fund may experience substantial illiquidity or losses.
+To the extent that a Fund or an Underlying Fund invests a significant portion of its assets in a specific geographic region, a Fund or an Underlying Fund will generally have more exposure to regional economic risks.
+In the event of economic or political turmoil or a deterioration of diplomatic relations in a region or country where a substantial portion of a Fund or an Underlying Fund's assets are invested, the Fund or Underlying Fund may experience substantial illiquidity or losses.